DutchSailor/GIS2BIM/README.md

 GIS2BIM is a collection of custom nodes for the Dynamo visual programming environment.
 It imports GIS-information to Autodesk Revit-models.

 ## Version
-Version 0.8.0 released on 10-11-2018.
+Version 0.8.1 released on 26-03-2019.

 ## Installation
 Installation is possible via the dynamo built-in package manager.

 ## Dynamo, Revit-version
-The current nodes are tested with Revit 2019 and Dynamo 1.3.3 It had not been tested with older or newer versions of Revit and Dynamo.
+The current nodes are tested with Revit 2019 and Dynamo 2.0.
+Version 0.8 had been tested with Dynamo 1.3.3.
+It had not been tested with older or newer versions of Revit and Dynamo.

 ## Material on this repository